ember-cli/eslint-plugin-ember/docs/rules/no-invalid-dependent-keys.md

 Currently implemented:

 - Unbalanced open and closed braces.
 These can be hard to track for complex computed properties and are usually unchecked since the expressions are passed as Strings.
+- Unnecessary braces
 - Invalid position of `@each` or `[]`

 Not yet implemented: